Furnace Repair Checklist

 - Ensure the button is set to “heat” as opposed to “off” or “cool.”

 - Make sure the program is showing the appropriate day and time and is set to “run.”
 If you’re having a hard time turning off the setting, set the temperature by using the up/down arrows and using the “hold” button.
-This will make the heater to ignite if thermostat scheduling is an issue.
+This will cause the furnace to ignite if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees warmer than what the room temperature currently is.

 If your heat hasn’t kicked on within a few minutes, make sure it has power by changing the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your furnace might not have power.